BachiMjavanadze/terminal-gui2/README.md

 </details>

 ### Known Issues
-- Placeholder IntelliSense may not activate until `VSCode` is restarted after installing or reactivating the extension.
+- Placeholder IntelliSense may not activate until `VS Code` is restarted after installing or reactivating the extension.

 ## Support and Feedback